sindresorhus/got/readme.md

 ##### \_pagination

-Type: `Object`
+Type: `object`

-**Note:** This feature is experimental, although it's fairly stable to use.
+**Note:** This feature is marked as experimental as we're [looking for feedback](https://github.com/sindresorhus/got/issues/1052) on the API and how it works.
+The feature itself is stable, but the API may change based on feedback.
+So if you decide to try it out, we suggest locking down the `got` dependency semver range or use a lockfile.

 ###### \_pagination.transform

 Type: `Function`\
 Default: `response => JSON.parse(response.body)`

-A function that transform [Response](#response) into an array of items.
+A function that transform [`Response`](#response) into an array of items.
 This is where you should do the parsing.

 ###### \_pagination.paginate